 Honours will be awarded based on the overall time to complete the whole race, being the accumulated time taken for both relays.

 Competing teams will be expected to 'self navigate' and 'self support' between the start and finish of each relay, as well as record their individual leg times [to be 'handed in' at finish for use in the final results table].

-Individual legs will average around 10k, long enough to be a worthy test but short enough to allow for multiple contiguous legs to be run by keen individuals.
+Individual legs are broadly around 10k, long enough to be a worthy test but short enough to allow for multiple contiguous or alternate legs to be run by keen individuals.
 Also the Langport intermission should allow for some regrouping of the quicker and slower teams, while still keeping the feel of a continuous event.

 Teams can contain up to 8 members, with each member running one leg only.
 Smaller teams will obviously need some runners to do multiple legs.
 While it is technically possible for an extreme 'ultra' runner to do the entire distance as a team of 1, we anticipate teams will generally comprise between 4-8 members.
 Team honours will be awarded for all male teams, all female and mixed teams.

 A 30 minute 'Hare & Hounds' lead time can be available in each of the two relays, by prior arrangement, for teams of a more leisurely disposition.